Dirty Dancing: Remake

 In August 2011, Lionsgate announced their plan to produce a remake, and confirmed that the original film's choreographer, Kenny Ortega, was attached to direct.
 "We believe that the timing couldn't be better to modernize this story on the big screen, and we are proud to have Kenny Ortega at the helm", Joe Drake, president of Lionsgate's Motion Picture Group, explained about the project.
 A miniseries version of Dirty Dancing had been scheduled to be shot in Western North Carolina.
-As of 29 July 2015, the miniseries has been put on hold.
+The miniseries was put on hold in July, 2015.

 In December 2015, ABC ordered a three-hour musical remake of Dirty Dancing, starring Abigail Breslin, Colt Prattes, Debra Messing, Sarah Hyland, Nicole Scherzinger, Billy Dee Williams and Shane Harper.
-It aired on May 24, 2017.
-It received largely negative reviews.
+It aired on May 24, 2017, and received largely negative reviews.

 Sequel

 Plans for a Dirty Dancing sequel were first discussed by Vestron in 1988.
 In 2020, a sequel was announced with Grey attached to reprise her role as Baby.
 As part of their presentation during CinemaCon 2022, current rights owner Lionsgate announced the film had the tentative title of DD and reaffirmed that Grey would still reprise her role as Baby.
 On May 9, 2022, it was announced that the film was eyeing a February 2024 release date, with Jonathan Levine announced to direct.
 In July 2023, as a result of the 2023 SAG-AFTRA strike and with the film not having started filming, Lionsgate pushed the film's release date to an unspecified date in the summer of 2025.
+The Hollywood Reporter said filming would begin in 2026, that Nina Jacobson and Brad Simpson will produce, and Kim Rosenstock will write the script.